-David Davies MP has welcomed the Department for Transport’s announcement that funding will be given to improve disabled across at Abergavenny Railway Station.
+David Davies MP has welcomed the Department for Transport’s announcement that funding will be given to improve disabled access at Abergavenny Railway Station.

 The UK Government has today announced that funding for a further 73 railway stations across the UK will benefit from £300 million Access for All funding as part of the latest move towards a fully inclusive transport network.

 Monmouth MP David Davies and County Councillor Maureen Powell, who previously met with officials from Network Rail to discuss the lack of disabled provision at Abergavenny, have welcomed the announcement.